ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 };
 ```

+We only had to add the `productionSourceMap` set to false to disable the creation of source maps.

 More configurations can be found at [cli.vuejs.org](https://cli.vuejs.org/config/){:target="_blank" rel="noopener noreferrer"} but most of the configuration is already done for a maximum optimised production build.

 ## Building for production
-When running the npm run build command, you'll get the following output:
+When running the `npm run build` command, you'll get the following output:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-build.png" class="image fit">
 </div>

-So what the Vue CLI does is take all the CSS out of the components minifies it, compiles all the components into an app.js file and treeshakes all used libraries into a chunk-vendors.js file.
+So what the Vue CLI does is take all the SCSS out of the components minifies it, compiles all the components into an app.js file and [treeshakes](https://webpack.js.org/guides/tree-shaking/) all used libraries into a chunk-vendors.js file.
 After that, it Gzips all those files to ensure that everything is as light as possible.
-If you were to have any assets, it will also copypaste those into the dist folder.
+If you have any assets, it will also clone those into the dist folder.

 The result is a dist folder which contents you can directly deploy onto your favourite server.